 - Gives babies important nutrients that help protect them against illnesses, such as allergies, ear infections, gastrointestinal problems, asthma and obesity

-- Promotes wellness in mothers; breastfeeding has been linked to lowering a woman’s risk of developing breast and ovarian cancers, diabetes II and postpartum depression.
+- Promotes wellness in mothers; breastfeeding has been linked to lowering a woman’s risk of developing breast cancer and ovarian cancer, diabetes II and postpartum depression.

 - Costs less than formula, which does not provide the same health benefits as breast milk